Through this three-year program, you will earn an MPH degree and a Master of Urban Planning (MUP) degree.

 This collaborative program trains professionals to have expertise in creating healthy places and communities.
 Graduates are prepared for a variety of professional roles in public service, health organizations, and consulting firms in planning and public or environmental health.

-Our MPH curriculum will provide a comprehensive understanding of public health philosophy, as well as the practical knowledge and skills needed to address current and emerging public health problems.
-You will complete 46 credits including coursework, a field training experience, and a culminating project.
+The MPH curriculum provides a comprehensive understanding of public health philosophy, as well as the practical knowledge and skills needed to address current and emerging public health problems.
+You will complete 44 to 45 credits including coursework, a field training experience and a culminating project.

 Contact the concentration director, Xuefeng Ren, MD, PhD, at email@example.com.